 My healthevet badge

-LGBTQ+ - Frequently Asked Questions
+Frequently Asked Questions about LGBTQ+ Veteran Care

 Veterans can apply for VA health care enrollment by completing VA Form 10-10EZ.
 Apply online, or visit, call or write to any VA health care facility or Veterans' benefits office.
 You can also call the VA Health Benefits Call Center toll free at 877-222 VETS (877-222-8387).
 Get the latest on VA health care eligibility and enrollment.
 You can also use the Vets.gov site to obtain additional information.

 VA understands that Veterans with transgender and gender diverse identities face increased health risks and unique challenges in health care, and is committed to promoting a welcoming environment that is inclusive of all Veterans.
 Previously, your medical record had only one place for your sex and gender.
-Now, you can have both your Birth Sex and your Self-Identified Gender Identity (SIGI) in your medical record.
+Now, you can have both your Birth Sex and your Gender Identity in your medical record.

 For more information, see the Veteran - Birth Sex and Self-Identified Gender Identity Fact Sheet (PDF) or the Provider - Fact Sheet on Birth Sex and Self-Identified Gender Identity (PDF).